 I have heard that due to the higher insulin activity when consuming carbs and therefore creating an environment for easy fat storing, it is wrong to combine fats with carbs.
 Is this true?

-Number one, fat slows the entry of glucose into your blood.
+Number two, fat slows the entry of glucose into your blood.
 Why is this important?
 Well in the past I would do low fat high carb meals (with protein of course), and I would get reactive hypoglycemia.
 In other words the rapid rise in glucose would cause a massive insulin dump, which in turn made me go hypo.

 Then, next thing I know I think I need to eat more to get out of it…it’s really a bad thing mentally.
 Do you wait it out, or do you eat more carbs to get your sugar back up?
 I noticed that I was getting these episodes more and more and it sucked to be honest.
 Once I started adding in some fat, PROBLEM SOLVED.
 No more reactive hypoglycemia, and I felt fuller between meals, and not like I was starving and my insides were wasting away.
 Now you make a great point in mentioning easy fat storing…here is the key…you can eat less carbs when you add fat.
 So you are not eating a ton of carbs this way.
-Your body generally speaking does not need a ton of carbs unless it is pre or post workout.
+Your body does not need a ton of carbs unless it is pre or post workout.

 I was wondering if you could give me some insight on a meal plan for a 290 pound man.
 I am roughly 5” 10’ tall 14% body fat and what to get leaner and totally change my eating choices to get all processed and enriched foods out of my life forever.
 I work out 5 days a week and do cardio 6 days a week.
 Most people are very impressed with my build but, I would like to get extremely lean.